Slanted

-Slanted is a 2025 American comedy drama film written and directed by Amy Wang.
-The film stars Shirley Chen as a Chinese-American teenager who undergoes an experimental ethnic modification surgery to try and fit in at school.
-Mckenna Grace, Maitreyi Ramakrishnan, and Amelie Zilber provide supporting roles.
-Wang, Mark Ankner, Trevor Wall, and Adel "Future" Nur produced the film through the companies Mountain Top Pictures and Tideline Entertainment.
+Slanted is a 2025 American body horror–comedy film written and directed by Amy Wang.
+The film stars Shirley Chen as Chinese-American teenager Joan Huang who undergoes an experimental ethnic modification surgery to try and fit in at school, with Mckenna Grace playing her new identity Jo Hunt.
+Vivian Wu, Fang Du, Maitreyi Ramakrishnan, and Amelie Zilber provide supporting roles.
+Wang, Mark Ankner, Trevor Wall and Adel "Future" Nur produced the film through the companies Tideline Entertainment and Mountain Top Pictures.

-The film premiered at the 2025 South by Southwest Film & TV Festival on March 8 as part of the Narrative Feature Competition.
+The film premiered at the South by Southwest Film & TV Festival on March 8, 2025, as part of the Narrative Feature Competition.
+It was released in the United States on March 13, 2026, by Bleecker Street and Fox Entertainment Studios.